 Disciplined Acquisition Program with History of Successful Integration.
 We have demonstrated expertise in acquiring and integrating bearing and precision-engineered component manufacturers that have complementary products or distribution channels and provide significant potential for margin enhancement.
-Since October 1992 we have completed 13 acquisitions which have significantly broadened our end markets, products, customer base and geographic reach.
-Most recently, in September 2005, we acquired the Southwest Products Company, a manufacturer of spherical bearings, journal bearings and push-pull controls for military weapon systems and military and commercial aerospace applications.
+Since October 1992 we have completed 12 acquisitions which have significantly broadened our end markets, products, customer base and geographic reach.